Bermuda Attractions

 City Hall Bermuda

-The 90-foot front tower has a bronze wind direction indicator on top that resembles the wrecked ship Sea Venture of Sir George Somers.
+The 90-foot front tower has a bronze wind direction indicator on top that resembles the wrecked ship Sea Venture of Sir George Somers who is acknowledged as the founder of Bermuda.

 Bermuda City Hall

 And there are more to explore in City Hall.
-There is an exquisite grand room here with sofas, tables and chairs where the members of the Royal family and other dignitaries have occasional meetings.
+An exquisite grand room has sofas, tables and chairs where the members of the Royal family and other dignitaries have occasional meetings.
 When not in use, you can enter the room and take a look around and feel the royal ambience.

 Update November 2012: The City Hall Theatre has been renamed as The Earl Cameron Theater in honor of the 95-year old famous Bermudian actor Mr. Earl Cameron.
 This renaming was done through a formal ceremony that was attended by the Premier, Governor, Mayor of Hamilton and many other dignitaries along with the actor himself.